kruz1337/CS16-NST-Weapons-Remake/README.md

 * When you setting Models, Sounds or Sprite value do not add "models/", "sounds/", or "sprites/" in value begin.

 - [x] If you follow these rules, you will not get any error.

+### Some Infos:
+- If you set "reload" value to "1" player will be able to shoot until the ammo runs out.